leogx9r/DiscordCrypt/README.md

     [contribution guide](CONTRIBUTING.md).
 Please be as detailed as possible when submitting your issues.

-We also have a [Discord Server](https://discord.me/discordcrypt) for any discussion
+We also have a [Discord Server](https://discord.gg/3uakNmM) for any discussion
-    related to **DiscordCrypt** and for general support.
+    related to **DiscordCrypt** and for general user support.